KSDunne/twenty_one/README.md

 - Use python and nodejs buildpacks
 - The buildpack order should be python on top and nodejs underneath
 - Go to the deploy tab
-- Select the deployment method.
-Github was used for this project
+- Select the deployment method (github was used for this project)
-- Search for the github repository name.
-It was twenty_one for this project
+- Search for the github repository name (it was twenty_one for this project)
 - Click connect
 - There is an option to use manual deployment or automatic deployment.
 Make sure main branch is selected
 - After the first deployment you will see a message saying "your app was successfully deployed" and there will be a "view" button to take you to your deployed application